-Take 10 minutes for quiet reflection on this scripture passage, inviting the Holy Spirit to breathe life into any words or phrases that have stood out for you.
+Take 10 minutes for quiet reflection on this scripture passage, inviting the Holy Spirit to breathe life into your reflections.

 As you listen to the following song called Dante's Prayer by Loreena McKinnet, allow it to be an invitation for you to journey in prayer through the silence of unknowing and darkness.

 * Acknowledgement: The poem "Still" was drawn from a Good Friday Reflection Resource which was developed by Sarah Rule.
 For further Good Friday reflections you can find this resource by clicking here.